l-ramirez-lopez/resemble/README.md

 projection to latent structures).

-**`search_neighbors`**: A function to efficiently retrieve from a reference set the k-nearest neighbors of another given data set.
+**`search_neighbors`**: A function to efficiently retrieve from a reference set the k-nearest neighbors of another given dataset.

 ## New version